The First Half Century

-The story of Kuusakoski began in 1914, when Donuard Kuusakoski set up business in Vyborg collecting iron, metal scrap, and textile waste.
-Vyborg was the main city of the province of Karelia in Eastern Finland, which, until Finland’s independence in 1917, was part of the Russian Empire.
+The story of Kuusakoski began in 1914, when Donuard Kuusakoski set up business in Vyborg collecting Iron, metal scrap, and textile waste.
+Vyborg was the main city of the province of Karelia in eastern Finland, which, until Finland’s independance in 1917, was part of the Russian Empire.

 In the 1930s, before World War II broke out, Kuusakoski made its first forays abroad, selling high-grade non-ferrous metals to smelting plants and foundries in Germany and England.
 But war soon changed everything.
 In 1938, Kuusakoski set up headquarters in Helsinki, a move that proved crucial to the company’s long-term survival when, two years later, Finland ceded the territory around Vyborg to the Soviet Union as part of the Moscow Peace Treaty.